 GROWTH, CAREER, AMBITION, ACHIEVEMENT, CREATION, DESTRUCTION, FREEDOM, ADVENTURE, TRAVEL, TRUTH, WISDOM, ENLIGHTENMENT, TIME, ETERNITY, FUTURE, IMAGINATION, FAITH, SACRIFICE

-Thinking is suggested by words at key locations which are analytical, abstract and conceptual.
+Thinking is suggested by words at Key locations which are analytical, abstract and conceptual.
 Such words are generally emotionally neutral or, if emotional, imply conceptual understanding rather than an actual feeling response (e.g., 'punishment' rather than 'hurt', 'altruism' rather than 'help', 'attachment' rather than 'boyfriend').
 Also there should be no clear indication that concepts have been derived from a deeper probing of reality that attempts to identify fundamental underlying processes or possibilities (cf. Intuition).

 SIMILAR, DIFFERENT, OPPOSITE, FORM, PATTERN, CIRCULAR, POSITION, HERE, SOMETIMES, MANY, MIDDLE, SUBSET, NEARLY, THEORY, OBJECTIVE, LINK, READING, LIBRARY, QUOTATION

-Feeling is indicated when key words reflect a personal emotional reaction or sentimental response to the object, person or concept mentioned.
+Feeling is indicated when Key words reflect a personal emotional reaction or sentimental response to the object, person or concept mentioned.
 The words always clearly imply a sense of liking or dislike (pleasantness or unpleasantness) which should dominate any other considerations.

 GOOD, BAD, HAPPY, SAD, ENJOY, HATE, PRETTY, LAZY, VIOLENT, ANGRY, LOVE, SMILE, COSY, SCREAM, PANIC, ALONE, DANGER, RAPE, ILL, PERVERT, CONFUSED, MUM, TEDDY, BABY